DuckySoLucky/hypixel-discord-chat-bridge/README.md

 The `customTime` is object that has key with minute amount and value with events which will be sent key minutes before event occurs.
 For example `"10": ["JACOBS_CONTEST"]` will send message 10 minutes before Jacob's Contest event starts

+### hypixelUpdates

+This configuration enables Hypixel updates and includes settings for Hypixel news, status updates, and skyblock version changes.

+The `enabled` property determines whether the feature is enabled or not.
+If it's set to true, the bot will send a message to the Guild chat when a new Hypixel news article is posted, when Hypixel's status changes, and when the Skyblock version changes.

+The `hypixelNews` property determines whether the bot should send a message when a new Hypixel news article is posted.

+The `statusUpdates` property determines whether the bot should send a message when new incident occurs or update regarding it is posted.

+The `skyblockVersion` property determines whether the bot should send a message when the Skyblock version changes.

 ### Commands

 The `commands` object contains the settings related to the bot's commands.